tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 **Use criticism sandwich idea - put the negative between two positives.**

 # Title Ideas

+This section is for all possible ideas for a title.

+**Do not delete from this list.**

 - Why Would You Want a Spiritual Portrait?
 - The Why, What, Who, and How of Spiritual Portraits